 Since I became a Makeup Artist Educator seven years ago, I’ve been fascinated watching my students and former students, and I wonder how some of them become successful very quickly, and how others, who seemed SO talented simply fade away, and are not even working as makeup artists now.
 While I believe there are several factors that determine if someone is successful or not, today I want to focus on Marketing Strategy and how one simple shift in your marketing strategy can make a world of difference in your business.

-Last week in my blog (and video, which you might have caught on YouTube), I talked about the mistake of “passive” marketing, and how “active, value-driven” marketing can yield much better results.
+In a recent webinar, I talked about the mistake of “passive” marketing, and how “active, value-driven” marketing can yield much better results.
 So, what is “active, value-driven” marketing, and why is it so effective?

 Well, first let me explain what it isn’t.
-Traditionally, if someone had something to sell they would simply tell people about it with an ad, and people would buy.
+Traditionally, if someone had something to sell they would simply promote it; they would tell people about it with an ad, and people would buy.
 In years gone by, this was effective enough, as media wasn’t a constant in our lives.
 Someone could place a sandwich board outside a shop, an ad in a newspaper or magazine, or even a radio or television ad.
 Consumers would see these ads a couple of times, become familiar with the products and then make a purchase, sometimes even if they didn’t have a need!
 How many of you have walked past a store with a beautiful pair of shoes in the window, and realised you “NEED” them, or, seen an infomercial and made an impulse buy (did those steak knives sway you??)

 However, times have changed.
 In the modern world, we are constantly bombarded with ads, and most of us are so desensitized, we simply tune out.
 This old fashioned “promotional” marketing, or “passive” marketing, where the seller simply puts up an ad about their product then sits back and the sales come in, just isn’t effective any more.
 Consumers are a lot savvier now, they are largely immune to a lot of the “infomercial” tactics – we even JOKE about the steak knives!
 “But wait, there’s more…”…